FinetunersAI/finetuners/README.md

 4. In your prompt, reference the variable using `!variable_name`
    - For example: `"A woman holding a !item"`
 5. The node will replace `!item` with `bag` in the final prompt
-6. You can add as many variables as you like using Var1 through Var8
+6. You can add as many variables as you like!

 ### Example
 Input string: `item | bag`